The Grammar Level

 Institute for Excellence in Writing

 Students continue to write vibrant sentences, paragraphs, and full narratives in third grade.
 The complexity of students’ writing increases as they learn to incorporate a variety of sentence openers.
-Third grade focuses on retelling who, what, when, where, why, and how of Greek Myths and Aesop’s Fables.
+Third grade focuses on retelling who, what, when, where, why, and how of Greek myths.

 Latin